 Prerequisite: Payroll Fundamentals 1

-*Discounted CPA fee of $340+GST applies for current CPA members.
+*Discounted CPA fee applies for current CPA members.
 See full "Fees" list above for more details.
+Prices subject to change (see payroll.ca for up-to-date fees).

 **The accounting course is taken outside of the required core payroll courses, directly through a post-secondary institution and must be transferred into the student’s file with the CPA.
 The transfer fee per credit is $50 + applicable taxes.
 Please refer to the CPA's section on Transfer of Credits for further details.
 Taking Financial Accounting Fundamentals (Introduction to Accounting) before Payroll Fundamentals 2 is recommended but not mandatory.